کوه هر قدر بلند باشد باز هم سر خود راه

 Our translator is an Afghan and we will be employing an up and coming Afghan singer to contribute to the soundtrack.

-Women vs. Warlords: Malalai Joya, is being created with the intention of inspiring and mobilizing its audience to stand by and support the Afghan people.
+Women vs. Warlords: Malalai Joya, is being created with the intention of amplifying the voices calling for an end to gender apartheid in Afghanistan.
 The film will particularly highlight Malalai Joya and the causes she so fearlessly champions, in particular: Women's rights, human rights, literacy, justice and freedom.

 Please support us!

 Land of The Afghans

 From snow-capped mountains to dry arid desert, to lush forests and megalithic rivers.
 Afghanistan is the quintessence of beauty.
 The "stan" in the word Afghanistan means place of or land of.

 More than 20 different languages are spoken in the land of the Afghans, it is a kaleidoscopic melting pot of countless ethnicities and tribes.
 Over a trillion dollars worth of minerals lay buried beneath its surface.
 Hundreds of thousands of hectares of Poppy fields flourish above ground, it is the main strategic corridor between the rich oil fields of Turkmenistan and the Indian ocean.

 And for the past 40 years it has bled, cried and sweated under the relentless wraith of war.

 Today, The Taliban control or contest control of approximately 50% (?) of the country.
 Islamic State has a rapidly growing presence within the region.
 2018 and 2019 were the deadliest years since 2001.
 In the first nine months of 2019, more than 2,400 children were killed or injured in Afghanistan, which made it the most dangerous place in the world to be a child.
 Transparency International rates the country 177th out of 180 on its global corruption index and the literacy rate is correspondingly among the lowest in the entire world....